Sishu Fertility Clinic & IVF Center

 Ovarian Stimulation (2-3 weeks)

-Regular ultrasounds and blood tests will track the growth of follicles (fluid-filled sacs containing eggs) and adjust medication dosages for optimal egg development.
+• Monitoring: Regular ultrasounds and blood tests track follicle growth and adjust medication dosages.

 Egg Retrieval (30-45 minutes)